parsabsh/linux-notes/README.md

 - `-c, --bytes=[+]NUM`: Print the last NUM bytes; or use -c +NUM to print starting with byte NUM
 - `-n, --lines=[+]NUM`: output the last NUM lines; or use -n +NUM to output starting with line NUM

-As always, we can use these command in pipeline.
+As always, we can use these commands in pipelines.
 For example, suppose we want to print lines 117 to 122 of a file.
 We can use the following pipeline command:

 ```bash
 cat file.txt | head -n 122 | tail +117